This post may contain affiliate links. See our disclosure policy for details.

 8. Hands on Learning

 Hands-on experiences makes learning fun for little ones, but we often forget that big kids love to learn with hands-on fun, too!
-Find hands-on learning opportunities at your local parks and museums or make your own at home.
-It’s easy – just think BIGGER!
+Try some fun, hands-on summer STEM activities or create learning opportunities easily at home – just think BIGGER!

 |Writing words or sentences on paper...||Writing them on the sidewalk.|